Technical Whitepaper · Version 1.0

 The verification solution.
 Verifying that a miner actually ran an AI job — rather than faking the result — is the fundamental challenge of PoUW.
 Obelyth uses optimistic verification with random challenge audits:

 When a miner completes a job, the result is accepted optimistically.
 A random subset of validators re-run a small portion of the work.
 If a challenge is raised and the miner's result does not match, 20% of their staked OBY is slashed.
-The probability of challenge scales inversely with reputation — a trusted miner with 100+ clean jobs is challenged only 5% of the time; a new miner is challenged 30% of the time.
+The probability of challenge scales with miner reputation across three tiers:

 The future path is ZK proofs (EZKL, Risc Zero) that mathematically prove correct execution without re-running the work at all.
 The infrastructure is stubbed in the codebase and will replace random audits in the Rust production node.